theoboiss/Deep-Agora/README.md

 Note that as few labels as possible should be specified at a time so that a model can be developed for each of them.
 This allows greater modularity for future Deep-Agora software.

 By default, the dataset to be used is *training_data* (*results/"specified labels"/training_data*).
-The *model* and *tensorboard* directories should be in the same location. *model* contains the best serialized models and *tensorboard* contains the logs of the metrics acquired during the training.
+The *model* and *tensorboard* directories should be in the same location.
+*model* contains the best serialized models and *tensorboard* contains the logs of the metrics acquired during the training.

 Inference
 ---------
 The `Predictor` class from the **`deepl_learning_lab.model`** module can be instanciated with a specified set of labels to segment.

-By default, the input data is *inference_data* and the output is the directory *predictions*.
+By default, the input data is *inference_data* and the output directory is *predictions*.
 The output directory contains the vignettes extracted from the images.
+The output of the *`Predictor.start`* method returns additional data such as the original image on which the bounding boxes and polygons are drawn.

-Note that the post-processing of the inference results only supports one label for the moment.
+Note that the inference post-processing has only been validated for one label at the moment.

 Data